Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Rabbit’s foot fern

 Now, plants that aren’t true ferns and merely look similar or have “fern” in their names can be a different story.
-A good example is the asparagus fern, also known as sprengeri fern, lace fern, or emerald fern, is a popular houseplant that isn’t really a fern at all.
+A good example is the asparagus fern, also known as sprengeri fern, lace fern, or emerald fern, which is a popular houseplant that isn’t really a fern at all.

-The leaves of the asparagus fern are toxic on their own, and the berries can cause digestive upset, diarrhea, and vomiting.
-Prolonged exposure can cause severe skin inflammation.
+The leaves of the asparagus fern are toxic on their own; they can cause contact dermatitis.
+The berries can cause digestive upset, diarrhea, and vomiting.
+Some other toxic fern-like plants include bracken ferns, hemlock, and foxtail ferns.

 divider-cat